bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_IstallationSource2.png

 The Disk size slider below the **Installation source** block allows changing the size of a root-disk of the VM.
+The default minimum size is determined by the account limits and shown in the number field.
 Move the slider or enter a number value in the field to set the root-disk size.

 .. figure:: _static/VMs_Create_IstallationSource_DiskSize.png